ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

 Unit testing is critical for the sucessful continious integration and testing of any program or libraries belonging to the PyAnsys project.

-There are generally two types of libraries part of the PyAnsys project: those that interface or wrap functionality of a different Ansys product, service, or application, or tools those that provide functionality.
+There are generally two types of libraries part of the PyAnsys project:
+* those that interface or wrap functionality of a different Ansys product, service, or application
+* tools those that provide functionality
 Both types of libraries should be tested, but the tests written will depend on the purpose of the library.
 For example, a library that is wrapping a gRPC interface would include tests of the gRPC methods exposed by the proto files and wrapped by the Python library.
 They would not be expected to test the functionality of the server.